 The 19 Best Romantic Comedies of All Time

 Remember when all your angsty, lovelorn woes could be solved by a delightful (and Julia Roberts-infused) rom-com?
 Well, thanks to a slew of whip-smart, laugh-out-loud flicks hitting the big screen as of late, this genre is making a bit of a comeback.
 That’s why we’re recapping the timeless O.G.s of the rom-com era.
-Here, 19 of the funniest, sweetest and most romantic flicks of all time.
+Here, 19 of the funniest, sweetest and most romantic comedies of all time.

 1. ‘While You Were Sleeping’